Meta tracking pixel

 AI Financial Spreading Software

-AI financial spreading software for banks reads tax returns, financial statements, and bank statements, maps the data into a standardized spread, and cites every figure back to the source.
-For many community banks and regional banks under $10B, that matters because the bottleneck is usually analyst capacity, not policy design.
+Financial spreading software reads borrower documents, extracts the figures used in underwriting, maps them into a standardized spread, and cites every number back to the source page.
+The bank-grade version adds multi-document reasoning across multi-entity packets, K-1 tracing through related entities, and a clean examiner audit trail.
+For community banks and regional banks under $10B, this matters because the bottleneck is analyst capacity, not policy design.

-The useful version is not basic document capture.
-It is bank-grade automation that can reason across multiple documents, trace K-1 income through related entities, preserve human overrides, and leave behind an audit trail an examiner can actually follow.
+The useful version is bank-grade automation that reasons across multiple documents, traces K-1 income through related entities, preserves human overrides, and leaves behind an audit trail an examiner can actually follow.
+Document capture on its own does not clear the analyst's day.

 Built for community banksK-1 tracing across entitiesSource-page citations on every figureExaminer-ready audit trail